-well does a unidimensional model fit the data.
-That is, we should ask if the fit of a one factor model is "satisfactory".
+Evaluating the dimensionality of a measure has been an ongoing challenging for many years.
+Ever since (Walker, 1931, p 75) assessed the degree of 'higgledypiggledyness,' researchers have attempted to assess the unidimensionality of scales.
 Hattie (1985) reviewed and then evaluated (Hattie, 1984) 87 ways to assess unidimensionality and stated that "Unidimensionality can be rigorously defined as the existence of one latent trait underlying the set of items" (Hattie, 1985, p 152).
-Although a test with more than 3 items can never be truly unidimensional, the question becomes how to assess how close a test is to unidimensionality (Ten Berge and Socan, 2004).
+Although a test with more than 3 items can never be truly unidimensional, the question becomes how to assess how close a test is to unidimensionality (Ten Berge & Socan, 2004).
+Unidimensionality is a necessary condition for the application of Item Response Theory (IRT) models, even though these models can also be fit to multidimensional models as well (e.g., MIRT, Chalmers, 2012).
+If a multi-item scale is unidimensional, scores on that scale will reflect one underlying construct.
+If not, then scores reflect the underlying construct as well as other, extraneous sources of variance.

-An important characteristic of unidimensionality - one that motivates our aim of assessing it better - is that it represents a necessary condition for the meaningful application of Item Response Theory (IRT) models.
-In the context of IRT, Stout (1990) introduced the concept of essential dimensionality which he defined as follows:.